nkv123/avorion_mods/README.md

 highest priority is collecting the resources first, check if there is loot to collect then, if there's no loot, check if there is an asteroid to mine
-## preparefortransfer
+## preparetransfer
-its not working
-what it should do is ordered ship
+follows waypoints:
+1. 3km in front of player ship
+1. 1.5 km in front of player ship, slowly approach
-1. go to the front of player ship 2 km out
+1. intersection with radius of player ship in the front of player ship
-1. approuch until range is 0 km, then go passive.
+1. intersection with radius of player ship in the above which makes range is 0 km, then go passive.
 After that transfer of cargo/crew/fighters between them is possable.
+## finishtransfer
+follows waypoints:
+1. intersection with radius of player ship in the above which makes range is 0 km
+1. intersection with radius of player ship in the back of player ship
+1. 1.5 km in behind of player ship, slowly approach
+1. 3km in behind of player ship, then go passive.

 ## turrets
 adds 12 cannons, lasers, railguns plasmagun, lightningguns, teslaguns, pulseguns turrets